florent-blanvillain/gexcelslurper/README.md

 gexcelslurper
 =============

-Groovy Excel Slurper, easily reads Excel files thanks to Groovy and Apache POI
+Groovy Excel Slurper, easily reads Excel files thanks to Groovy and Apache POI.

 What it can do for you in a groovy way:
 * read xls and xlsx files